joryeugene/mac-dotfiles/README-zshrc.md

 - Ensure that all required tools (Oh My Zsh, Powerlevel10k, etc.) are installed.
 - Some configurations may need to be adjusted based on your specific setup and preferences.
+- For more detailed information on each plugin or tool, refer to their respective documentation.